-Separation anxiety: when suddenly (or not so suddenly) your baby becomes nervous whenever they lose sight of you!
-If you’ve experienced it, you’ve likely noticed that separation anxiety can impact all aspects of your baby’s life including nap and bedtime.
+Separation anxiety: when suddenly (or not so suddenly) your baby, toddler, or preschooler becomes nervous whenever they lose sight of you!
+If you’ve experienced it, you’ve likely noticed that separation anxiety can impact all aspects of your child’s life, including sleep.

 Let me help!

 Why do babies experience separation anxiety?